Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Follow the mowed walking trail to get a clear view of the sky as well as a great overlook of Big Stone Lake in this remote park.

-Stop on a gravel road or in one of the available parking areas here to get a nice view of the open sky far away from any city lights.
+Stop on a gravel road or in one of the available parking areas at Pelican Lake Recreation Area to get a great view of the open sky, far away from any city lights.
 For an extra special stargazing experience, follow the gravel walking trails to the area’s observation tower, located near the water’s edge along the Native Flower and Observation Tower hiking trail.

 On the southern shore of Lake Pelican, you’ll find more ideal stargazing locations in parking areas or local gravel roads.